Matt O'Donnell (Canadian football): University career

 O'Donnell played CIS football for the Queen's Gaels from 2007 to 2010.
 He was named a CIS All-Canadian in 2009 and 2010 at offensive tackle.
 On December 17, 2010, it was announced that O'Donnell was one of two CIS players to be named to the East–West Shrine Game.

 Professional career

 CFL

-In the Canadian Football League's Amateur Scouting Bureau final rankings, he was ranked as the 11th best player for players eligible in the 2011 CFL Draft, and sixth by players in the CIS.
+In the Canadian Football League's Amateur Scouting Bureau final rankings, he was ranked as the 11th best player for players eligible in the 2011 CFL draft, and sixth by players in the CIS.
 O'Donnell was chosen in the second round and 15th overall by the Saskatchewan Roughriders.
 He was the fourth offensive lineman taken in the draft, but was the highest CIS offensive lineman selected.

 NBA

-On May 31, 2011, it was reported that O'Donnell had chosen to delay his signing with the Roughriders due to the NBA's Boston Celtics put him through a workout session in June.
+On May 31, 2011, it was reported that O'Donnell had chosen to delay his signing with the Roughriders due to the NBA's Boston Celtics putting him through a workout session in June.
 This move was seen as peculiar given the fact that he had not played basketball since high school.

 O'Donnell also received interest from the Toronto Raptors and he attended a workout in June 2011.